blaenk/wp-recaptcha/readme.txt

 * Rewrote the entire plugin in an object-oriented manner with separation of concerns in mind to increase maintainability and extensibility
 * Redesigned the options page for the plugin
-* Fixed the issue where comments would not be saved if the reCAPTCHA was entered incorrectly (or not entered at all) = Version 2.9.6 =
+* Fixed the issue where comments would not be saved if the reCAPTCHA was entered incorrectly (or not entered at all)
+* Fixed an issue where saved comments (from bad reCAPTCHA response) would replace double quotes with backslashes
+* New options set, with support for migrating and removing old one (i.e. your options will transfer over) = Version 2.9.6 =
 * Fixed a careless bug affecting custom hidden emails
 * Fixed broken links in readme.txt